 HEALTH & SAFETY PLAN

 COVID-19 has been declared a worldwide pandemic by the World Health Organization.
 COVID-19 is highly contagious and is believed to spread mainly from person-to-person contact.
 As a result, federal, state, and local governments and federal and state health agencies have provided several recommendations to help in mitigation of this disease.
 Those recommendations include but are not limited to the following: 1.
 Check for signs and symptoms of COVID-19 for participants, staff, and volunteers.
 2. Promote healthy hygiene practices such as hand washing, using hand sanitizer, cough in your elbow, asking those who are ill to stay home.
 3. Intensify cleaning, disinfection, and ventilation in studio facilities.
 An air purifier, which cleans, freshens, filters, and eliminates dust and airborne contaminants, has been recently installed at our studio.
 4. Regularly communicate and monitor developments with local authorities, employees, and families regarding cases, exposures, and updates to policies and procedures.
 5. Participants, coaches and staff MUST provide their own water bottle for hydration.
 Water bottles or snacks must not be shared.
-6. Face coverings will not be used for athletes while practicing or competing.
+6. Face coverings are currently required at our studio.